Machete (2010 film): Plot

 Booth and Osiris lead a raid on the church.
 Padre kills their henchmen before the two incapacitate him and kill him by nailing him to a cross, but do not find Booth's wife and daughter.
 Unbeknownst to Booth, the church has cameras.
 Through the CCTV recordings, the news of McLaughlin's corruption and faked assassination is eventually aired on national television.
 Infuriated, McLaughlin kills Booth and heads back to join Torrez and Jackson to kill Machete.
 In order to eliminate the people who double-crossed him, Machete gathers the Mexican Network and leads them to the base of the border vigilantes.
 When McLaughlin arrives at the base, Jackson turns on him for being involved with the Mexican drug trade and attempts to execute him, but is interrupted when Machete and the illegals arrive.

 During this confrontation, the Mexican illegals triumph over the border vigilantes.
 Jackson tries to escape, but Luz, who survived and now sports an eye patch, shoots him in the back of the head.
 Machete fights Torrez and stabs him, who then scornfully kills himself through Seppuku.
 April shows up wearing a nun's habit after escaping from the church and shoots McLaughlin after figuring out that he has killed her father.

-McLaughlin, injured, manages to escape, but he is later killed by the last remnants of his own border vigilante group, who mistake him for a Mexican.
-Machete meets with Sartana, who gives him a green card, but he rejects it, saying he's already a legend.
+Injured, McLaughlin manages to escape, but he is killed by the last remnants of his own border vigilante group, who mistake him for a Mexican.
+Machete meets with Sartana, who gives him a green card, but he rejects it, saying that he is already a legend.
 They kiss and ride off into the night.
-The closing credits announce further adventures for Machete.